ddkale2022/ML-Project/README.md

 1 .
 To analyse and model success factors of kickstarter campaigns at [dataset](https://www.kaggle.com/datasets/kemical/kickstarter-projects).

-2. Give new projects an idea what is needed for a successful funding and potentially even predict campaign success upfront.Different
+2. Give new projects an idea what is needed for a successful funding and potentially even predict campaign success upfront.

-3. Predict which Kickstarter Project was successful?

 This repo contains